takeshi-sato-dev/lipid_protein_analyzer/paper.md

 ```

 The software has been tested on Martini coarse-grained simulations but supports any trajectory format compatible with MDAnalysis.

+# Software Availability

+The source code for LipidProteinAnalyzer is available on GitHub at https://github.com/takeshi-sato-dev/lipid_protein_analyzer.
+The software is archived on Zenodo with DOI: 10.5281/zenodo.16756837 ensuring long-term availability and citability.

 # Acknowledgements